Andrew M. Prince MD Ophthalmology and Ophthalmic Surgery

-Experienced ophthalmologist Andrew Prince, MD, offers customized trabeculectomy procedures at the offices of Andrew M. Prince MD Ophthalmology and Ophthalmic Surgery on Manhattan’s Upper East Side, New York and Oradell, New Jersey.
+Experienced ophthalmologist Andrew Prince, MD, offers customized trabeculectomy procedures at the offices of Andrew M. Prince MD Ophthalmology and Ophthalmic Surgery in Oradell, New Jersey.
 Dr. Prince and his team customize your surgical plan to improve eye drainage and prevent complications from glaucoma, including blindness.
 To discuss a trabeculectomy and other options for treating glaucoma, call the office nearest you.

 A trabeculectomy is a surgical procedure that focuses on lowering the inner pressure of your eye in the treatment of glaucoma.

 Glaucoma is a common condition that develops when your eyes can’t effectively drain away excess fluids due to obstructions in the trabecular meshwork, your eye’s natural drainage system.
 This allows pressure to build up inside your eye around the optic nerve, which can lead to visual disturbances and eventually, irreversible blindness.